MegEngine/ECCV2022-RIFE/README.md

 ## Introduction
-This project is an official implementation (MegEngine implementation) of [Real-Time Intermediate Flow Estimation for Video Frame Interpolation](https://arxiv.org/abs/2011.06294).
+This project is an official MegEngine implementation of [Real-Time Intermediate Flow Estimation for Video Frame Interpolation](https://arxiv.org/abs/2011.06294).
 For Pytorch implementation, please refers to [this repo](https://github.com/megvii-research/ECCV2022-RIFE).
 Currently, our model can run 30+FPS for 2X 720p interpolation on a 2080Ti GPU.
 It supports arbitrary-timestep interpolation between a pair of images.

 ## CLI Usage